hybridgroup/cylon-gpio/README.md

 ## Release History
 Version 0.1.0 - Initial release with support for AnalogSensor, Button, and LED

+Version 0.2.0 - Add Motor and Servo support, refactor to use Basestar

 ## License
 Copyright (c) 2013 The Hybrid Group.
 Licensed under the Apache 2.0 license.